ztyyLV/barcode-reader-docs-mobile/programming-v8.4/android/user-guide-v8.4.1.md

 runtimeSettings.barcodeFormatIds = 0x7FF;
 //The barcode will try to find 10 barcodes. runtimeSettings.expectedBarcodesCount = 10;
-//The margin-top of the scan region is 25% runtimeSettings.region.regionTop = 25;
+//The following code shrinks the decoding region by 25% on all sides runtimeSettings.region.regionTop = 25;
-//The margin-bottom of the scan region is 75% runtimeSettings.region.regionBottom = 75;
+runtimeSettings.region.regionBottom = 75;
-//The margin-left of the scan region is 25% runtimeSettings.region.regionLeft = 25;
+runtimeSettings.region.regionLeft = 25;
-//The margin-right of the scan region is 75% runtimeSettings.region.regionRight = 75;
+runtimeSettings.region.regionRight = 75;
 //The region is determined by the percentage runtimeSettings.region.regionMeasuredByPercentage = 1;